inkVerb/Vubuntu-info/Verber-overview.md

 #### OrangeHRM

 `installorangehrm`

+### .one, .uno, .rocks - These can be anything and are controlled via FTP users, see .guru services

 ### inkVerb special service
 These have a flow of their own, are generally used as dependencies, and you should follow their flow to learn more